Dmitry Grigoryev (businessman): The Rompetrol Group

 In August 2007, the Kazakh company KazMunayGas acquired 75% of The Rompetrol Group share and along with other specialists, Dmitriy Grigoriyev was invited to undertake the position of the Deputy Financial Manager of the Group.
 In July 2009 KazMunayGas acquired 100% of The Rompetrol Group and he was appointed Group Chief Financial Officer of the Group.

 Personal life

-In 2007, Grigoryev married Elvina Grigoriyeva and together they have four children Domenika, Raffaella, Leonardo, Michelangelo.
+In 2005, Grigoryev married Elvina Grigoryeva and together they have four children: Domenika, Raffaella, Leonardo, Michelangelo.